 You are more inclined than most to ask “Why not?”
 You see connections others don’t see.
 You want to explore the intersection of engineering and art, or engineering and biotechnology, or engineering and e-commerce.
 You want to study two majors from different schools or colleges at Berkeley, and earn two separate degrees.
 Go for it.

-- No more than two upper division courses (used to satisfy major requirements) may overlap between the two programs.
-There is no limit on the number of courses used to satisfy breadth or humanities requirements that may overlap.
+- Your program includes no more than two upper division courses (used to satisfy major requirements) which overlap.
+Note: There is no limit on the number of courses used to satisfy breadth or humanities requirements that may overlap.

 - Your program must include a minimum of five upper division courses distinct to each set of major requirements (5 classes beyond any that overlap).

 - If a ninth semester (fifth semester for transfer students) is necessary to complete your simultaneous degree program, the request MUST be made at the time of application.
 You must indicate that by listing the courses you would enroll in during that additional semester on your planned program.
 The request for an additional semester will be reviewed as a part of your simultaneous degree application.

 For a list of the other colleges and their office locations, please refer to the campus academics website.